LoganBrinsmead/TuringMachine/README.md

 This means, the best way to test our program is by copy and pasting the programs from Morphett.
 Our output should match the output from Morphett.

+### When copying the below programs, do not copy the backticks at the start and end of the program, they are for formatting on github.

 ## Program 1, Palindrome detector

 ### Program